Princess Diana Will Be Well-Represented At Wedding Of Prince Harry And Meghan Markle, ‘Vanity Fair’ Reports

 Earl Spencer will be accompanied by his wife, the Canadian-born Lady Spencer.
 His older children, Kitty, Amelia, Eliza, and Louis, are also expected at the nuptials.

 Lady Jane Fellowes will be joined by her husband and three children.
-One of them, Laura Fellowes, is the godmother of Harry’s niece, Princess Charlotte, who is expected to be flower girl at the wedding.
+One of them, Laura Fellowes, is the godmother of Harry’s niece, Princess Charlotte, who is expected to be the flower girl at the wedding.

 Here's everything we know about Prince Harry and Meghan Markle's wedding plans https://t.co/AAfhblilDa